worace/sotm-2018/README.md

 * ML - OCR Vandalism checks for profanity
 * **Road Identification**
   * Started with Thailand; now working on Indonesia
-  * Using High identification threshold to pick a centerline and avoid false positives
+  * Using high identification threshold to pick a centerline and avoid false positives
   * Follow up with trimming + merging process to fill gaps
   * Remove "islands" where roads don't connect to the rest of the network
   * Convert data into OSM format and open in iD